 After removing the fava from the thick outer pod (an excellent kid task, if you’re looking to put one to work), you cook them for only a few minutes, squeeze them from their skins, and mash them.
 The result is worth the effort.
 Martha Stewart has a great simple video demonstrating how to peel and cook fave beans easily, be sure to check it out here.

 This is a straightforward fave bean puree recipe of mine that allows the flavor of fava to dominate.
 The beans’ subtle nutty flavor is complemented by pairing with an aged cheese.
 Mashed with fresh lemon juice, Parmesan cheese, and a drizzle of olive oil, this fave bean puree makes a great vegetarian option for any dinner party.
 Other than dealing with the fava’s themselves, this is a quick make-ahead recipe that holds well overnight and can be assembled easily moments before guests arrive.

 Pair with a nice, crisp white wine with mineral flavors, such as a Sancerre, which compliments favas beautifully.
 But don’t stop there: cooked fava beans kept whole are a welcome addition to almost any salad or pasta, and you don’t need a ton to make an impact.
 In fact, sometimes less is more with these little gems.

 - 1 pound fresh fava beans, removed from the outer pod, boiled and peeled

 - 2 tablespoons fresh lemon juice

 - 1/4 cup extra virgin olive oil, plus more for bread

 - 1 sourdough baguette, sliced into 24 pieces

-- 24 thin shaving of Parmesan for garnish
+- baby watercress or thin shaving of Parmesan for garnish (optional)

 - Step 1 Pre-heat the oven to 400 degrees F. Line a baking sheet with parchment paper and set aside.